 - Roll back on the belly on both sides

 - Keep sitting with the support of his hands forward

 - Use his hands when topples forward or sideways

 - Hold stand up

 - Walk aided by holding on to objects or when moving objects

-Of course, depending on the child’s abilities, these learning stages may vary by a few months, but it is important to stimulate -and yet not over-stimulate the baby- with the help of games, educational hugs and massages to guide your child towards a proper development.
+Of course, these learning stages may vary by a few months, depending on the individual child’s abilities.
+Whether your child is exhibiting signs of late development or not, it is always important to stimulate -and yet not over-stimulate them- with the help of games, educational hugs and massages to guide your child towards a happy and safe development.